Sourdough Tools and Equipment

 - The Lodge Dutch oven is extremely affordable, made in the U.S.A., and heavy-duty.
 I’ve used mine for years with no chips or issues.

-- The Staub Dutch oven is similar to the Lodge version but made in France, considered a high-end Dutch oven.
+- The Staub Dutch oven is similar to the Lodge version but made in France, and is considered a high-end Dutch oven.
 It’s high-quality, and the interior enamel is black, which helps bake the loaf a little darker than the Lodge Dutch oven.
 Staub also offers different Dutch oven shapes.

 👍 Pros:

-- Many are considered heirloom pieces.
+- Some are heirloom pieces.

 👎 Cons:

-- Not all are heatproof to 500ºF (260ºC), so that’s something to check for before baking bread.
+- Not all are heatproof to 500ºF (260ºC).

-Top of the Line Options: Challenger Bread Pan
+Challenger Bread Pan

 👍 Pros: